trngt/pubmed-abstract-summarizer/README.md

 2. Choose a hosting service or platform for the React application and follow their deployment instructions.
 3. Deploy the proxy server on a server or platform that supports Node.js applications.
 4. Update the React application's API endpoints to point to the deployed proxy server.

+## The Process

+1. **Designing the application:** The user asked for help in building an application that summarizes PubMed abstracts.
+The AI assistant suggested a plan involving a React-based frontend, a proxy server, and the use of OpenAI's ChatGPT API.

+2. **Implementing the application step-by-step:** The AI assistant provided detailed instructions for each step of the process, from setting up the frontend to integrating the ChatGPT API.
+However, due to the assistant's response limitations, some responses were truncated, and the user had to ask for clarifications and additional information to complete each step.

+3. **Addressing issues and errors:** As the user worked through the implementation, they encountered various errors and issues.
+The user shared these error messages and issues with the AI assistant, who then helped debug and resolve the problems.

+4. **Adjusting the implementation:** The AI assistant offered alternative solutions whenever the user encountered challenges, such as suggesting a different proxy server port when the default port was unavailable.

+5. **Securing API keys:** The user learned about securing API keys by creating a `.env` file and using environment variables.
+This ensured that sensitive information was not exposed in the source code.

+6. **Deployment considerations:** The user asked about deploying the application and whether the proxy server was still necessary.
+The AI assistant explained that the proxy server was needed to avoid CORS policy issues and recommended a deployment strategy.

+7. **Creating documentation:** The AI assistant generated a technical README in Markdown format, which the user could copy and paste into their project repository.
+Additionally, the AI assistant provided a suggested repository name and description.

+This project showcases the power of collaboration between humans and AI, demonstrating how AI can assist in creating, debugging, and documenting software applications.